zahid60/Shutdown_App/README.md

 ## Contributing

-If you'd like to contribute to this project or report any issues, please open an [issue](https://github.com/yourusername/shutdown-app/issues) or submit a [pull request](https://github.com/yourusername/shutdown-app/pulls).
+If you'd like to contribute to this project or report any issues, please open an [issue](https://github.com/zahid60/Shutdown_App/issues) or submit a [pull request](https://github.com/zahid60/Shutdown_App/pulls).

 Feel free to use, modify, and share this app as needed.
-We hope you find it useful!

 Happy coding! 😄